W4XA: History

 W4XA made its formal debut broadcast on April 10, 1939.

 In the early 1930s, technical advances made it possible to transmit using much higher frequencies than before.
 It soon became apparent that there were significant differences in the propagation characteristics of various frequency ranges.
 Signals from shortwave stations, operating roughly in the range from 5 MHz to 20 MHz, were found to be readily reflected by the ionosphere during both the day and at night, resulting in stations that sometimes could transmit halfway around the world.

 In addition, initial investigations suggested that distant signal propagation by both groundwave and skywave generally became minimal above around 20 MHz, which meant that station coverage was limited to just line-of-sight distances from the transmitting antenna.
 This was considered to be a valuable characteristic by the Federal Communications Commission (FCC), because it would allow the establishment of broadcasting stations with limited but consistent day and night coverage, that could only be received by their local communities.
 It also meant that multiple stations could operate on the same frequency throughout the country without interfering with each other.
 Due to the line-of-sight limitation, there was a premium on placing antennas at high elevations, which led to these stations as a group becoming informally known as "Apex" stations.
 A number of organizations independently applied for experimental licenses in order to investigate the potential of was then known as "ultra-high short-wave" transmissions.
 The FCC began issuing licenses to parties interested in testing the suitability of higher frequencies, commonly for transmissions using had wider bandwidths compared to standard AM band stations, and thus capable of higher fidelity transmissions.

 By the late 1930s The National Life and Accident Insurance Company already had extensive broadcasting experience, beginning with an AM station, WSM, which it founded in 1925, and the station's staff was interested in developing an additional broadcast service on the new frequencies.
-National Life was issued a construction permit, with the call sign W4XA, for an experimental broadcasting station in late 1938, with construction under the oversight of WSM's chief engineer John DeWitt, Jr. W4XA made its formal debut on the evening of April 10, 1939, transmitting on 26.15 MHz.
+National Life was issued a construction permit, with the call sign W4XA, (Note: The "4" in W4XA's call sign indicated that it was located in the 4th radio district, while the "X" reflected its operation as an experimental station.) for an experimental broadcasting station in late 1938, with construction under the oversight of WSM's chief engineer John DeWitt, Jr. W4XA made its formal debut on the evening of April 10, 1939, transmitting on 26.15 MHz.
 In order to place the transmitting antenna as high as possible, W4XA's was installed atop WSM's existing tower, which at the time was one of the tallest in the United States.